gregomuraca/gregomuraca/README.md

 - 👋 Hi, I’m @gregomuraca
 - 👀 I’m interested in technology.
-- 🌱 I’m currently learning computational thinkning and how to implement it in industrial design methodologies.
+- 🌱 I’m currently learning computational thinking and how to implement it in industrial design methodologies.
-- 💞️ I’m looking to collaborate on design thinking project and similar
+- 💞️ I’m looking to collaborate on a design thinking projects.
 - 📫 How to reach me @gregomuraca

 <!---